1 Preparing for flooding

 This ensures arrangements between undertakers and the emergency responders are suitably aligned.

 If floods are forecast you can find the latest information by:

-- listening to BBC Sussex, Heart Sussex FM, Spirit FM or Splash FM for the latest travel information and to find out which council services may be disrupted
+- listening to BBC Sussex, Heart Sussex FM, Spirit FM for the latest travel information and to find out which council services may be disrupted

 - following WSCC news on Twitter using the hashtags #floodaware and #westsussex for updates.